swapnil-gawali/Android-Study-Material/03-Coroutines.md

 ### GlobalScope

 Coroutines launch within this scope with tied to the lifetime of the application.
-For e.g., If we use GlobalScope inside of MainActivity to execute some code, and later this activity gets destroyed then execution inside this scope will lead to memory leaks.
+For e.g., If we use GlobalScope inside MainActivity to execute some code, and later this activity gets destroyed then execution inside this scope will lead to memory leaks.

 We should never use this scope.